Japanese war crimes: Rape

-The expressions ianfu (慰安婦, "comfort women") or jūgun ianfu (従軍慰安婦, "women of military comfort") are euphemisms for women used in military brothels in occupied countries, many of whom were forcefully recruited or recruited through fraud, and who are considered victims of sexual assault and/or sexual slavery.
+The expressions ianfu (慰安婦, "comfort women") or jūgun ianfu (従軍慰安婦, "women of military comfort") are euphemisms for women used in military brothels in occupied countries, many of whom were forcibly recruited or recruited through fraud, and who are considered victims of sexual assault or sexual slavery.

+In addition to the systematic use of comfort women, Japanese troops engaged in wholesale rape in Nanjing, China.
+John Rabe, the leader of a Safety Zone in Nanjing, China, kept a diary during the Nanjing Massacre, and wrote about the Japanese atrocities committed against the people in the Safety Zone.

+Japanese soldiers committed mass rapes in Manila massacre in the Philippines.
+Japanese soldiers in Bayview Hotel, Manila, raped five foreigners Italian, Russian, Spanish, British, American, and local Filipino women.

 In 1992, historian Yoshiaki Yoshimi published material based on his research in archives at Japan's National Institute for Defense Studies.
 Yoshimi claimed that there was a direct link between imperial institutions such as the Kōain and "comfort stations".
 When Yoshimi's findings were published in the Japanese news media on 12 January 1993, they caused a sensation and forced the government, represented by Chief Cabinet Secretary Kato Koichi, to acknowledge some of the facts that same day.
 On 17 January, Prime Minister Kiichi Miyazawa presented formal apologies for the suffering of the victims, during a trip in South Korea.
 On 6 July and 4 August, the Japanese government issued two statements by which it recognised that "Comfort stations were operated in response to the request of the military of the day", "The Japanese military was, directly or indirectly, involved in the establishment and management of the comfort stations and the transfer of comfort women", and that the women were "recruited in many cases against their own will through coaxing and coercion".

-The controversy was re-ignited on 1 March 2007, when Japanese Prime Minister Shinzō Abe mentioned suggestions that a U.S. House of Representatives committee would call on the Japanese Government to "apologize for and acknowledge" the role of the Japanese Imperial military in wartime sex slavery.
-Abe denied that the Japanese Imperial military engaged in sex slavery.
-Abe's comments provoked negative reactions overseas.

-The same day, veteran soldier Yasuji Kaneko admitted to The Washington Post that the women "cried out, but it didn't matter to us whether the women lived or died.
+Japanese veteran Yasuji Kaneko admitted to The Washington Post that the women "cried out, but it didn't matter to us whether the women lived or died.
 We were the emperor's soldiers.
 Whether in military brothels or in the villages, we raped without reluctance."

-There is disagreement on the comfort women's countries of origin.
-While some Japanese sources claim that the majority of the women were from Japan, others, including Yoshimi, argue as many as 200,000 women, mostly from Korea, and some other countries such as China, Philippines, Burma, the Dutch East Indies, Netherlands, and Australia were forced to engage in sexual activity.

 The Bahay na Pula in the Philippines was an example of a military-operated garrison where local women were raped.